wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.8.9.8 =
+= 1.8.9.9 =
-Fixed a minor bug.
+Added support for Contact Form 7, Gravity Forms, BuddyPress, s2Member, WP-Members and more, made various code improvements/optimizations, and updated the filters in the spam blocking algorithm.
 Please see Changelog for details.

 == Other Notes ==